djkramnik/ui-annotations/README.md

 * for visual projection, check everything by default and restore to this default state after each submit
 * projection can result in invisible elements getting added.  confirm this on the test-site.  confirm a fix likewise
 * before navigating away can we notify if no export was performed

-#### Data The Gathering

-* Highly granular label list -- max accuracy
-* first training run - try for min 500 per label
-* Broader yet still granular label list
-* consider an algorithm for grouping close elements
-* Collect data
-a
-#### First label definitions
-* Button:
-  * visual button with some kind of outline.
-Can contain text or text with icon but pure icon is another category
-  * If it's got too much crap inside it's not a button.
-That is anything more than a textwrap for layout

-* Heading:
-Prominent text whose primary function is to name or contextualize a page or section, typically visually distinguished by size, weight, or placement relative to surrounding text.

-Include (yes):

-Page titles, section titles, card titles, widget headers.

-Bold/large text that acts as an entry point into content below it.

-Text at the top of a logical content group (e.g., “Specifications,” “Customer Reviews”).

-Exclude (no):

-Button text (belongs to button).

-Labels for controls (e.g., “Email” above an input).

-Standalone emphasized words inside copy (e.g., bold inline words).

-Decorative big text that doesn’t title anything (e.g., a hero banner with random marketing words, unless it really is the page’s title).

-* Input:
-  * editable text form field
-  * if coupled with other elements (a search button) I am including the whole thing
-  * does not include textareas (multiline)

 #### Nice to haves (Future)
 * can we fix shadow dom navigation